Principles of operator algebras: 12b. Amenability

 \section{12b.
 Amenability}

 The hyperfinite ${\rm II}_1$ factor $R$, which is a quite fascinating object, was heavily investigated by Murray-von Neumann \cite{mv3}, and then by Connes \cite{co2}.
 There are many things that can be said about it, which all interesting, but are usually quite technical as well.

-As a central result, in what regards advanced hyperfiniteness theory, we have the following theorem of Connes \cite{co2}, arguably the deepest result in functional analysis:
+As a central result here, in what regards advanced hyperfiniteness theory, we have the following theorem of Connes \cite{co2}, whose proof is something remarkably heavy, and which is arguably the deepest result in operator algebra related functional analysis:

 \begin{theorem} For a finite von Neumann algebra $A$, the following are equivalent: \begin{enumerate} \item $A$ is hyperfinite in the usual sense, namely it appears as the weak closure of an increasing limit of finite dimensional algebras: